Seminar Computational Neuroscience

 Background reading: “Theoretical Neuroscience” by Dayan and Abbott, MIT Press

-The Institut für Neuroinformatik (INI) is a central research unit of the Ruhr-Universität Bochum.
-We aim to understand the fundamental principles through which organisms generate behavior and cognition while linked to their environments through sensory systems and while acting in those environments through effector systems.
-Inspired by our insights into such natural cognitive systems, we seek new solutions to problems of information processing in artificial cognitive systems.
-We draw from a variety of disciplines that include experimental approaches from psychology and neurophysiology as well as theoretical approaches from physics, mathematics, electrical engineering and applied computer science, in particular machine learning, artificial intelligence, and computer vision.
+The Institut für Neuroinformatik (INI) is a interdisciplinary research unit of the Ruhr-Universität Bochum.
+We aim to understand fundamental principles that characterize how organisms generate behavior and cognition while linked to their environments through sensory and effector systems.
+Inspired by insights into natural cognitive systems, we seek new solutions to problems of information processing in artificial cognitive systems.
+We draw from a variety of disciplines that include experimental approaches from psychology and neurophysiology, theoretical approaches from physics, mathematics, and computer science, including, in particular, machine learning, artificial intelligence, autonomous robotics, and computer vision.

 Universitätsstr.
 150, Building NB, Room 3/32